aaronwork1205/To-Do-List-iOS-Application/README.md

 ```
 Then hit i to start an simulator.
 You can also download expo go app, scan the QR code generated in the terminal, and run our app on your phone.

+## Reference
+We learned how to create mobile app with React Native from this tutorial: https://www.youtube.com/watch?v=Jyj-50T4MqQ&list=PLgjw1dR712joAlRdIc6BMNhX6_hrsL7kE <br>
+and use its front-end code as the starting point for our To-do-list App.